How to Conjugate Estar

 In this case, we did not use the contraction “del” because there was no “el” after “de”

-For example, if I want to say the marker is next to Teacher Catalina, the one that is next to, is the marker.
-Things in Spanish have gender therefore we treat it (the marker) as a he/she or them.
+For example, if I want to say the marker is next to Teacher Catalina, the one that is next to is the marked.
+Things in Spanish have gender therefore, we treat it (the marker) as he/she or them.
 So el marcador would be a he / él.

 El marcador está al lado de Teacher Catalina.

-What if instead of the marker I want to say I am next to the marker?
+What if instead of the marked I want to say I am next to the marker?
 Who is next to what?
-I am next to the marker .
+I am next to the marked .

 In that case: Yo estoy al lado del marcador.